Special Events, Studio

 So far I’ve had four visitors since I’ve moved to Colorado.

 My first visitor was my brother Raoul, who was in Denver for a business meeting the same day I moved into my apartment!
-So along with my friends Jason, Michele and Blair, he helped unpack me!
+So along with my friend Jason and a couple others, he helped unpack me!
 I forgot to take photos during his brief one day visit, so none to share.

 My second visitor was my sister and we had fun taking my miniature Mike in his backpack into downtown Denver via the light rail and wander around sightseeing.
 Here is my sister Rianna with Mike her back: